subschema/subschema/Readme.md

 ```

-If you need to listen to a particular path use the PropType. (@listen has been removed infavor of resolvers)
+If you need to listen to a particular path use the PropType.

 ```js
    import {PropTypes} from Subschema;